-Honor Code and Collaboration: In this course authorized aid on projects and hw consists of talking to me, other students, reading the documentation for your computational platform, and looking at the notes for this course.
-This means that you are not allowed to look on-line, in other books for solutions to the hw or projects, or at the written solutions of other students.
-You can collaborate with fellow students but must write up and code individually.
+Honor Code and Collaboration: In this course authorized aid on projects and homework consists of talking to me, other students, reading the documentation for your computational platform, and looking at the notes for this course.
+This means that you may not look up solutions to assignments or quizzes on-line, in other books, or copy from other students (but using these resources to gain a better understanding of the material is fair game).
+You can and should collaborate with fellow students but must write up and code individually.